dyhes/zulip/docs/production/upgrade-or-modify.md

 `2.0.6`); a more complicated process is required to roll back database migrations before downgrading to an older major release.

-The Zulip upgrade process works by creating a new deployment under `/home/zulip/deployments/` containing a complete copy of the Zulip server code, and then moving the symlinks at `/home/zulip/deployments/{current,last,next}` as part of the upgrade process.
+The Aloha upgrade process works by creating a new deployment under `/home/zulip/deployments/` containing a complete copy of the Aloha server code, and then moving the symlinks at `/home/zulip/deployments/{current,last,next}` as part of the upgrade process.